Computer vision case study:

 Image recognition hurdles and solutions

 As the field is peculiar, ready-made visual datasets for training artificial intelligence don’t exist, threatening the feasibility of this computer vision application.
-Consequently, Hepta Airborne (with MindTitan’s help) had to create its own dataset for image recognition training.
+Consequently, Hepta Airborne (with MindTitan’s help) had to create its own dataset for AI image recognition training.

 “We had to collect those datasets ourselves and have them in a good quality form for training the machine learning model.
 The lack of openly available datasets was definitely one of the challenges there.”
 (German Bidzilja, Head of Product)